-©This presentation is Copyrighted (2012) to Daniel J. Sheridan, PhD, RN.
+entation is Copyrighted (2014) to Daniel J. Sheridan, PhD, RN.
 It is illegal to duplicate or copy in any manner.

 Purpura

 - Purpura is a hemorrhagic rash with leakage of blood into the tissue. - Often associated with bleeding or clotting disorders.
 Ecchymosis and petechia are forms of purpura.